Monthly Tips: January | February | March | April | May | June | July | August | September | October | November | December

 Sow beets, bok choy, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, celery, chard, chervil, chives, collards, endive, garlic, kale, kohlrabi, leeks, lettuce (in our hot climate, this is the best time for sowing and transplanting heading types), green onions, short-day bulb onions (like Grano, Granex, and Walla Walla), parsley (the flat-leaf type is more winter-hardy than the curly one), parsnips, peas, white potatoes, radishes, spinach, and turnips.

-Sow or transplant two or three times the amount you would for spring harvest, as these overwintering crops will grow very slowly, and you'll harvest only a leaf or two a week from each lettuce plant.
+Sow or transplant two or three times the amount you would for spring harvest, as these overwintering crops will grow very slowly, and you'll harvest only a couple of leaves a week from each lettuce plant.

 As some herbs reseed themselves, transplant them for overwintering either into the garden or indoors.
-Dill, especially, seems to germinate better this way, so take advantage of it.
+Dill, especially, seems to germinate better when you sow it at the same time that its self-sown seeds germinates in the garden, so take advantage of it.

 Consider sowing some frost-tender herbs for fresh use indoors all winter long.
 Seeds can be started either indoors or outdoors now, but they must be moved indoors by next month.
 This will allow them to acclimate to the warmer and drier indoor conditions before it's too cold outdoors.

-Quite a few herbs make attractive edible house-plants, including both dark green and dark opal basil, chervil, chives, dill, mint, oregano, parsley (the flat-leaf type is hardier and more flavorful), rosemary, summer savory, sweet marjoram, and thyme.
-Sow the seeds thickly to guarantee good germination, as plants will grow slowly over the winter, and consequently less foliage will be available for recipes.
+Quite a few herbs make attractive edible houseplants, including both dark green and dark opal basil, chervil, chives, dill, mint, oregano, parsley (the flat-leaf type is hardier and more flavorful than the curly kind), rosemary, summer savory, sweet marjoram, and thyme.
+Sow the seeds thickly to guarantee good germination, as plants will grow slowly over the winter, and consequently less foliage will be available each time you'll harvest.

 Keep seedbeds moist and shaded from hot afternoon sun until the seedlings develop two to four true leaves.
-After transplanting them, mulch the soil lightly,and add more in October and November for additional frost protection.
+After transplanting them, mulch the soil lightly to hold moisture for better germination, and add more in October and November for additional frost protection.
 Keep the mulch an inch away from the plant stems, however, for good air circulation and less potential for disease problems.

 Vegetables that tolerate light frosts and temperatures in the upper twenties will extend the growing season and provide fresh produce all winter long.
 These include beets, Chinese and savoy-leafed cabbages, collards, kale, butterhead and heading and romaine lettuces, flat-leaf parsley, radishes, turnips, savoy-leafed spinaches, and Swiss chard.
-Sow or transplant two or three times the amount you would for spring harvest, as these overwintering crops will grow very slowly, and you'll harvest only a leaf or two at a time from each plant.
 Plants that have developed deep root systems and mature leaves are more tolerant to the cold.
 When these plants are three or four inches in size before the first hard frost, they're mature enough to be harvested throughout the fall, winter, and early spring.
-These will bolt at the first real warmth of early spring, though, so they can't be countedon to provide a crop after that.
+However, these will bolt at the first real warmth of early spring so they can't be counted on to provide a crop after that.
 But, by then, you'll have made the first spring plantings, so the gap between harvests won't be too long.

 When sowing cover crops for the fall and winter, consider edible ones.
 Kale and rocket (roquette, arugula) are full-flavored leafy vegetables that withstand freezing.
 Both germinate in cool weather and are welcome fresh greens for stir-fry and soups all winter long.
 In the spring, they can be easily turned under as "green manure" when preparing the soil for the main spring and summer crops.